Beltus/blog/_projects/2020-03-19-face-eye-tracking-haarcascade.md

 ```python
 resize_frame = cv2.resize(frame, None, fx = 0.5, fy = 0.5, interpolation = cv2.INTER_AREA)
 ```
-* Convert the resized frame to gray scale to increase the efficiency of HAARCASCADE classifier
+* Convert the resized frame to grayscale to increase the efficiency of HAARCASCADE classifier

 ```python
 gray_frame = cv2.cvtColor(resize_frame, cv2.COLOR_BGR2GRAY)
 ```
-* Detect Faces found in the gray scale frame using face HAARCASCADE classifier initialize earlier. the ***detectMultiScaler()*** method returns a list of [turples](https://www.tutorialspoint.com/python/python_tuples.htm).
-Each turple contains contains the (x,y) coordinates and width and height of a detected face.
+* Wext, we detect faces found in each grayscale frame using face HAARCASCADE classifier initialized earlier.
+The ***detectMultiScaler()*** method returns a list of [turples](https://www.tutorialspoint.com/python/python_tuples.htm).
+Each turple contains the (x,y) coordinates and width and height of a detected face.
 Click [here](https://docs.opencv.org/2.4/modules/objdetect/doc/cascade_classification.html) for more information.
-Play aroud with the parameters and see how that affects your classifier.
+Don't forget to play around with the parameters of the function such as ***scaleFactor and minNeighbors*** in order to see how that affects your classifier.

 ```python
 face_rects = faceCascade.detectMultiScale(gray_frame, scaleFactor = 1.05, minNeighbors = 5 , minSize = (30,30))
 ```
 *  Eyes can only be found where there is a face, so it is smart that we try to detect eyes only in the regions of the frames where a face has been detected.
-For every detected face, we extract the region of the image with the face, then call our eye HAARCASCADE classifier detectMultiScale method to do its job.
+For every detected face, we extract the region of the image with the face, then call our eye HAARCASCADE classifier ***detectMultiScale*** method to detect the eyes in that region.

 ```python
 eye_rects = eyeCascade.detectMultiScale(face, scaleFactor = 1.1 , minNeighbors = 10 , minSize = (15,15))
 ```
-*  Draw Bounding boxed around the detected faces and eyes.
+* Next we draw Bounding boxes around the detected faces and eyes.

 ```python
 drawFace  = cv2.rectangle(resize_frame , (fx, fy) , (fx+fw , fy + fh) , (255, 0, 0), 2)